• Skip to primary navigation

 • It is very easy to make these Turkish cheese pastries with step-by-step pictures and instructions.

 • Plain flour - It is also known as all-purpose flour.
-It is perfect for making cakes, cookies, pastries and thickening sauces.
+It is perfect for making cakes, cookies, pastries, and thickening sauces.

 • Milk - I use semi-skimmed milk in this recipe but full-fat milk would work as well.
 It gives the Pogaca buns a soft texture.
 You can replace the milk with mineral water to make these pastries dairy-free!

 • Vegetable oil - Use fresh vegetable oil that doesn’t have any off-flavors.
-Substitute it with melted butter, sunflower oil or rapeseed oil.
+Substitute it with melted butter, sunflower oil, or rapeseed oil.

 Step-by-Step Instructions

-Making pogaca is very easy and straight forward and there are a few easy steps that you need to follow to achieve the best results:
+Making pogaca is very easy and straightforward and there are a few easy steps that you need to follow to achieve the best results:

-• Prepare the filling - Crumble the cheese into small pieces.
+Crumble the cheese into small pieces.
 Add chopped parsley and the egg white.
 Mix all until combined.

 Repeat the same for the rest of the balls and place them on a baking tray a few centimeters apart from each other.
 Make sure there is enough space between the buns for proofing.

-If you want to make half-moon-shaped buns, put a spoonful of cheese mixture on one side of the pastry.
 Fold the other side on top and then gently press the edges to make sure they stick to each other.
 Repeat the same for the rest of the balls.

-• Proofing the buns - Place the buns on a baking tray a few centimetres apart from each other so that there is enough space for proofing.
-Egg wash the buns with some egg yolk then sprinkle with sesame seeds or nigella seeds on and leave them to prove.
+Place the buns on a baking tray a few centimeters apart from each other so that there is enough space for proofing.

-place the buns on a baking tray
+the pogaca are placed on a tray

 The proofing time varies depending on the temperature of the room so it always takes longer in the winter.
 You can use your oven to proof the buns if you want to shorten the process.
-To use your oven for proofing, heat the oven just enough to have a warm feeling and then turn it off.
-Put the pastries in and then turn the oven lights on.
-If you want to proof the buns at room temperature, cover the tray with a damp kitchen cloth and then leave them in a warm place until they double in size.

 freshly baked Pogaca